-With younger children I mainly work through using play and creative mediums plus reflections to facilitate validation, expression and awareness of their inner worlds, and this becomes increasingly mixed with talking, practical and strength-building therapies for older children and young adults.
+With younger children I mainly work through using play and creative mediums plus reflections to facilitate validation, expression and awareness of their inner worlds, and this becomes increasingly mixed with talking, practical and strength-building therapies for older children and adults.

 As an integrated counsellor my training has majored on both Person Centred and Psychodynamic models, Attachment and Developmental Theories and Neuroscience, as well as drawing on Gestalt, Jungian, CBT and Solution Focused tools.

-I can be flexible and tailor therapy according to individual needs but initially I like to meet the parent or carer of each child, and offer a half-price no obligation 45 minute meeting for you to meet me and to discuss any needs you or your child may have.
+I can be flexible and tailor therapy according to individual needs but, with children, initially I like to meet the parent or carer of each child, and offer a half-price no obligation 45 minute meeting for you to meet me and to discuss any needs you or your child may have.
 This is also a chance for you to see the counselling room and to understand how I work a little more.
 We will discuss confidentiality and consent which heavily underpin my work and ethical standpoint as I abide by the BACP Ethical Framework for Good Practice.

 Parental sessions: Sometimes as a parent, having someone who is trained in child mental and emotional well-being - and who is separate from your family and wider support system - who is able to think together with you about any concerns you may have about your child, can prove helpful and enable positive shifts.